How to Stop Being a People Pleaser: 10 Signs & Solutions

 3-Anxiety:

 People may try to please others due to the fear of rejection, being excluded, or causing offense.
-For instance, those who suffer from social anxiety may feel the need to do whatever their peers want in order to be accepted.
-It is an indirect way to try and manipulate how others view them.
+For instance, those who suffer from social anxiety may feel the need to do whatever their peers want to be accepted.
+It is an indirect way to try to manipulate how others view them.

 4-Conflict avoidance: